 Adzuki beans are delicious and versatile, but they can be difficult to find in the United States outside of specialty grocery stores.

-If you want to make an adzuki bean recipe but cannot find this ingredient, here are a few substitutes that you can use.
+If you want to make a recipe with this particular bean but cannot find it as an ingredient, here are a few substitutes that you can use.

 1. Kidney Beans